-For renovation/rehab of an existing ADU, please describe the location of the current ADU on the property and the work that you are proposing to have completed (e.g. code compliance, health and safety issues, roof, plumbing, ADA accessibility, energy efficiency, other upgrades, etc.):

-The ADU created or rehabilitated through this progr am must be occupied for a 10-year term.
-Do you commit to maintaining the unit's occupancy for the duration n of that t term? (i.e. seek renters or other occupancy arrangements upon vacancy) 🗆 Yes □ No

-Are you willing to have picture s taken of your ADU for program promotiona l purposes? 🗆 Yes 🗌 No --------------------------------- --------------------- ------------------------ ------------- ------- ------
+Accessory Dwelling Unit Pilot Program For renovation/rehab of an existing ADU, please describe the location of the current ADU on the property and the work that you are proposing to have completed (e.g. code compliance, health and safety issues, roof, plumbing, ADA accessibility, energy efficiency, other upgrades, etc.): The ADU created or rehabilitated through this program must be occupied for a 10-year term.
+Do you commit to maintaining the unit's occupancy for the duration of that term? (i.e. seek renters or other occupancy arrangements upon vacancy) ☐ Yes □ No Are you willing to have pictures taken of your ADU for program promotional purposes? ☐ Yes ☐ No (See the attached NYS Plus One Accessory Dwelling Unit Program - Photo Release Form.)
 Are you seeking the creation or rehab of an ADU in order to house person(s) considered disabled or over the age of 65?
-(Answer yes if you meet either of these criteria and intend to live in the ADU and rent out the principal structure) 🗆 Yes  No

-POTENTIAL RENTAL INCOME

-Do you intend to receive rental income from the Accessory Dwelling Unit? $\Box$ Yes $\Box$ No

-Please note: You are not required to charge rent from the tenants of the completed ADU.
+(Answer yes if you meet either of these criteria and intend to live in the ADU and rent out the principal structure) ☐ Yes ☐ No POTENTIAL RENTAL INCOME Do you intend to receive rental income from the Accessory Dwelling Unit? \square Yes \square No Please note: You are not required to charge rent from the tenants of the completed ADU.
 However, if you do intend to and can commit to charging rents considered to be affordable for the Amherst Market Area, your application will receive higher scoring points for priority selection.
 See Application Review and Program Procedures for details.

-Will you commit to charging rents considered to be affordable (under the thresholds provided below)?
-Yes No
+Town of Amherst